ZhengPeng7/CSRNet-Keras/README.md

 4. *Data augmentation*: Flip horizontally online randomly;

-7. *Weights*: Got best weights in epoch135(250 epochs in total), and here is the loss records:
+7. *Weights*: Got best weights of SHB in epoch135(250 epochs in total), and here is the loss records:

    ![Loss_records](materials/CSRNet_val_loss.png)